 The fishery for anchovy is known to interact with several ETP species of sea turtles, marine mammals, seabirds and sharks, most of which are released just after being caught.
 Among these, are the Humboldt Penguin Spheniscus humboldti ("Vulnerable"- IUCN), Peruvian Diving Petrel Pelecanoides garnotii ("Endangered"- IUCN) and Smooth Hammerhead Sphyrna zygaena ("Vulnerable"- IUCN).
-The greatest impact of this fishery might be the decrease in the availability of anchovy, as it is an important prey for many of the species mentioned above (CeDePesca, 2010).
+The greatest impact of this fishery might be the decrease in the availability of anchovy, as it is an important prey for many of the species mentioned above.

-Bertrand et. al. (2012) found out that the foraging efficiency of breeding seabirds may be significantly affected by not only the global quantity, but also the temporal and spatial patterns of fishery removals, thus an ecosystem approach to fisheries management should limit the risk of local depletion around breeding colonies using, for instance, adaptive marine protected areas.
+Foraging efficiency of breeding seabirds may be significantly affected by not only the global quantity, but also the temporal and spatial patterns of fishery removals, thus an ecosystem approach to fisheries management should limit the risk of local depletion around breeding colonies using, for instance, adaptive marine protected areas.
 There are also concerns about Burmeister's porpoise Phocoena spinipinnis whose status is unknown, the Guanay Cormorant Phalacrocorax bougainvillii ("Near Threatened" - IUCN) and green turtle Chelonia mydas ("Endangered"- IUCN) which feed extensively on anchovy.

-Available information suggests impacts from purse seines are low (Arata and Hucke-Gaete, 2005), however there is limited research and no current information on the impact of this fishery on the species mentioned above.
+Available information suggests impacts from purse seines are low.
+However, there is limited research and no current information on the impact of this fishery on the species mentioned above.